CoolCoderCarl/JAPI/README.rst

 JAPI is jira API
-Linux CLI which help work with jira server
+Linux python package for getting info from task on jira server